sanadhis/IST-ML-Project1/README.txt

 The submission is made to Kaggle competition platform.

 Brief Overview:
-The main scripts for this project are implementations.py and run.py.
+The main scripts for this project are implementations.py (six ML methods) and run.py.
 In addition, we create python notebook, namely implementations.ipynb, to nicely document, reuse, and display processes in implementations.py scripts step-by-step.
+We also document how we process the features in dataset and perform our classification methods.
-Note that all functions and helpers for the implementations.py and run.py are stored in scripts/ directory.
+Note that all functions and helpers for the implementations.py and run.py are stored in scripts/ directory, for more detail you can go through README in scripts/.

-Important Notes for the Data
+Important Notes for the Datasets
 Please simply put the two data-sets (train.csv and test.csv) in higgs-data/ directory.

 Project Structure:
-- higgs-data: the CERN's public Higgs-Boson discovery data.
+- higgs-data: the CERN's public Higgs-Boson discovery datasets.
 - report: report in LaTeX
 - scripts: all main ML functions and helpers.
-- setup: Contains readme to give git syntax cheatsheet.

 We implement 6 ML methods in implementations.py as follows:
 1. least_squares_GD : (Linear Regression using Gradient Descent)